Andrés Iniesta: 2009–2012

-A contributing factor of Iniesta's fractured season were the episodes of psychological instability he suffered privately following the death of his close friend Daniel Jarque, a fellow footballer, in August 2009.
+A contributing factor of Iniesta's fractured season were the episodes of psychological instability he suffered privately following the death of his close friend Daniel Jarque, a fellow footballer, on 8 August 2009.
 Even when physically fit, he was often unable to complete training sessions or exert himself.
 After seeking psychological help, including from psychologist Inma Puig, he experienced catharsis when he scored Spain's match-winning goal in the 2010 FIFA World Cup final, which he dedicated to Jarque by revealing the message "Dani Jarque, always with us" written on his undershirt.
 "I did it because I felt it deeply," Iniesta said at the time.
 "It showed that what is more important than rivalry, your team or your colours is to be human and a good person.
 I am delighted because it was the most important moment in my career."
-Regarding the recurrent injuries that plagued his season, he said, "It was hard, but I will start with more desire than ever."
+Regarding the recurrent injuries that plagued his season, he said: "It was hard, but I will start with more desire than ever."

-Iniesta scored his first goal of the 2010–11 season during the opening league fixture against Racing de Santander, lobbing the ball into the net from a distance of 30 yards.
-Throughout the campaign, he received standing ovations from opposition fans, including at El Sardinero and the Vicente Calderón Stadium, in appreciation of his World Cup-winning goal.
+Iniesta scored his first goal of the 2010–11 season during the opening league fixture against Racing Santander, lobbing the ball into the net from a distance of 30 yards.
+Throughout the campaign, he received standing ovations from opposition fans, including at the El Sardinero and the Vicente Calderón, in appreciation of his World Cup-winning goal.
 Another standing ovation came on the home pitch of Espanyol in the Derbi barceloní, with the crowd acknowledging his friendship with Daniel Jarque, Espanyol's captain at the time of his death.
 Iniesta was one of the three finalists for the 2010 FIFA Ballon d'Or alongside Xavi and Messi, placing as runner-up behind the Argentine.

 Iniesta started the 2011–12 season by scoring the opening goal in the second leg of the Supercopa de España against rivals Real Madrid.
 Barcelona went on to win the match 3–2 and the cup 5–4 on aggregate.
 One of his best goals followed in October against Viktoria Plzeň in the Champions League group stage after an interchange of passes with Messi.
 Iniesta played a record 51 matches unbeaten in La Liga, concluding with Barcelona's 2–0 defeat of Mallorca on 24 March.
 In the Champions League, he ended a goal drought by scoring a vital goal against Milan in the quarter-finals.
 From there, he went on to score in the semi-final against Chelsea to make the scoreline 2–0, but the match ended 2–2, eliminating his team 3–2 on aggregate.
 Towards the end of the year, on 25 November, Iniesta was named man of the match after scoring one goal and providing three assists in a 4–0 win over Levante.
 His performances earned him third place in the voting of the 2012 FIFA Ballon d'Or.